thavlik/vpn-operator/README.md

     # just to keep the status up to date.
 This would be most useful
     # if you had a large number of services and you want to automate
     # the process of regularly verifying the credentials are valid.
+    # Note that verification will create a Mask in order to reserve
+    # a slot with the Provider.
+Verification will be delayed until
+    # a slot is reserved as to avoid exceeding the connection limit.
     interval: 24h

     # The following enables customization of the verification Pod